+Vessels loading full or partial cargoes of Iron Ore Concentrates must obtain a CERTIFICATE OF READINESS TO LOAD from Transport Canada authorities prior loading.
+(Canada Shipping Act, 2001 - Cargo, Fumigation and Tackle Regulations)

+Cargo holds inspection by Transport Canada will be usually done at distance.
+Therefore, it is important to provide all required documentation and pictures of the holds taken at daylight to Shipper's Agent as requested from Pre-Arrival Instruction message.
+If all documentation and pictures presented are acceptable by Transport Canada authorities, then Port Warden will issue Certificate of Readiness to load after arrival within Port limits.
+If all documents and pictures presented not satisfactory to Transport Canada authorities, then Vessel will have to be inspected once alongside at daylight only.
+Please note that in this case, all time loss will be for Vessel's account.

-- a.
-Ships loading full or partial cargo of Iron Ore Concentrate must obtain a CERTIFICATE OF READINESS TO LOAD from Transport Canada prior loading.
-(Canada Shipping Act, 2001 - Cargo, Fumigation and Tackle Regulations) - Cargo holds inspection will be usually done only during normal office opening hours and daylight time.
-Cargo holds Inspection will be performed outside of office hours and / or night time only if necessary and subject to inspector availability - c.
-In order to accelerate inspection procedure, ships intending to load Iron Ore Concentrate must have on hand for Port Warden's visit: - Ship's certificates & Documents of Compliance - Approved loading manual & approval of the loading computer and software - Stowage plan and Loading sequences - Shear stresses and bending moments - Print out of expected departure conditions - Report of the last port state control inspection - IMSBC Code - d.
-Holds to be ready for inspection, bilges to be cleaned and bilges strainer plates to be covered with at least a double layer of burlap or approved equivalent arrangement in order to be concentrate tight but not water tight. - e.
-Weights on double bottoms, shear stresses and bending moments to be within permissible limits. - f.
-Ships are responsible to obtain said certificate alongside or at anchorage.
-The ship which fails to obtain a "CERTIFICATE OF READINESS TO LOAD" shall not be loaded.
-Time required to obtain certificate shall be on ship's account.
+- b.
+Bilges to be cleaned and bilges strainer plates to be covered with at least a double layer of burlap or approved equivalent arrangement in order to be concentrate tight but not watertight.
+Ensure to take pictures of the plates clearly indicating the pierced holes free of obstructions / material before placing the double layer of burlap. - c.
+Weights on double bottoms, shear stresses and bending moments to be within permissible limits. - d.
+Vessels are responsible to obtain said certificate alongside or at anchorage.
+The Vessel which fails to obtain a "CERTIFICATE OF READINESS TO LOAD" shall not be loaded.
+Time required to obtain certificate shall be on Vessel's account.